Guide

 nylas mcp install --assistant cursor

-nylas mcp install --assistant claude-desktopThe MCP server exposes 16 tools across email, calendar, and utility categories.
-Each tool has a typed schema that the AI assistant can discover at runtime.
-The server handles:
+nylas mcp install --assistant claude-desktopThe Nylas CLI MCP server exposes 16 tools across email, calendar, and utility categories.
+Each tool has a typed JSON Schema that the AI assistant discovers at runtime via the MCP protocol handshake.
+The server handles four concerns that would otherwise require custom code:

 - Automatic credential injection -- no API keys in tool calls